 FUEL THE FIRE

 Your body perspires twice as much moisture at higher altitudes than it does at sea level.
 So, Ensure that you stay hydrated by consuming a lot of water and also electrolytes to regulate your body’s water balance while running.
-It is also advisable to boost your carbohydrate intake because the body is working extra hard at altitudes which means it require extra energy for the effort.
+It is also advisable to boost your carbohydrate intake because the body is working extra hard at altitudes which means it requires extra energy for the effort.
 Water and carbohydrate intake will help prevent fatigue, dehydration and AMS from setting in.

 SLOW & STEADY WINS THE RACE

 Don’t time yourself here.
 You might finish the same running distance earlier at sea level.
 But, you will take a lot more time to cover the same distance at a high altitude marathon.
 Don’t chase the speed.
 Monitor the effort.
 Chase the finish line, at your own pace, breathing consistency and level of perceived exertion & effort.
+Your marathon training will determine all these factors for you.

 LIVE IN THE MOMENT